 o the processing is unlawful but you object to the erasure of the personal information;

-o we no longer require the personal information but it is still required for the establishment, exercise or defense of a legal claim;
+o we no longer require the personal information but it is still required for the establishment, exercise or defence of a legal claim;

 • challenge processing which we have justified on the basis of a legitimate interest (as opposed to your consent, or to perform a contract with you);